STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Because I like J-pop (or vocaloid);

-All these reasons are linked to a strong feeling within the person, a motivation inside, you!
-It may seem ridiculous reasons, but they are things that we have a strong feeling for, that motivate us a lot to move forward in learning.
+All these reasons are connected to a strong feeling within the person, a motivation interior, você!
+It may seem like ridiculous reasons, but these are things we have a strong feeling for, which greatly motivate us to continue learning.

 Japanese or English?
 What to learn?
 What's the hardest?